 everything I can do to protect myself and my loved ones.
 Acceptance means that

 I accept, rather than resist, the intrusive and persistent thoughts about a possible bad outcome.
 We don’t control our thoughts, and

 it’s usually not useful to try.
 And, just because I'm having a grim thought about a future health problem, or financial problem, that doesn't tell me anything accurate about what will happen in the future.

 Humor.
 If I’m already doing whatever I can usefully do about the risk of corona virus, then these thoughts are no longer giving me any kind of useful signal or warning.
 They’re like ten thousand copies of the same e-mail I already responded to.
 They’re annoying noise.
 But I can’t delete them the way I would an unwanted e-mail, because I don’t control my thoughts.
 I will probably get better results humoring them, and playing with them, than I will from arguing with or trying to suppress them.

 How do I humor them?
 I might write a list of my worries so that, when the thoughts of a particular worry return, I can remind myself that I already have it on my list.
 Maybe I make them into a song, or a limerick.
-I exaggerate them, rather than trying to minimize them.
-I repeat the thoughts in a bad foreign accent.
-Maybe I simply agree with the thoughts in a humorous or exaggerated way.
+Maybe I think of a different song to sing while washing my hands, instead of Happy Birthday or whatever I've been using.
+I might exaggerate the thoughts, rather than trying to minimize them.
+Maybe I simply agree with the thoughts in a humorous or exaggerated way, or in a bad foreign accent.
 I play with the thoughts, rather than oppose them.

 These thoughts don’t count for much.
 Notice that, and allow them to run their course while you turn your attention and energy to something that does.